The ultimate guide on using Selenium WebDriver for browser automation testing

 Efficiency: Automating repetitive tasks speeds up the testing process, allowing for quicker feedback and more efficient testing cycles.

 Consistency: Automated tests reduce the risk of human error, providing consistent and repeatable results.
-This consistency is crucial for maintaining the integrity of the testing process and ensuring that bugs are caught reliably.
+This consistency is crucial for maintaining the integrity of the testing process, especially when simulating user interactions.
+By automating user interactions, you ensure that tests are executed in the same way every time, allowing you to reliably catch bugs and issues related to user interactions.

 Setting Up Selenium WebDriver